josh-exe/josh-exe.github.io/README.md

 - This site is about my car and other cars

-That's all of the important things, thank you for reading!
+Those were all of the important things, thank you for reading!